jeromeetienne/gsp_n/tmp/protobuf/NOTES.md

 - requirement of a compiler tool (protoc)
   - need to integrate that in the build system
   - need to distribute the protoc binary with the project
+- protobufs is 25 years old, and it shows